Magnetic Resonance Imaging

 Call Your Doctor

-- Any allergic or unusual symptoms, like getting a rash or swelling if you had contrast dye
+- Any allergic symptoms, such as a rash or swelling if contrast dye was used

 - Worsening of symptoms